mark-hn/Shaxx-Ghost/README.md

-# Shaxx-Personal-Assistant
+# Shaxx-Ghost
 [UNDER DEVELOPMENT]

-Shaxx's Personal Assistant is a prospective Discord app for the video game Destiny 2 with some useful features to improve player experience.
+Shaxx's Ghost is a prospective Discord app for the video game Destiny 2 with some useful features to improve player experience.